astronomer/airflow-guides/docs/cli-getting-started.md

 docker exec -it SCHEDULER_CONTAINER bash -c "airflow connections -a --conn_id test_three  --conn_type ' ' --conn_login etl --conn_password pw --conn_extra {"account":"blah"}"
 ```

-Refer to the native [airflow cli](https://airflow.apache.org/cli.html) for a list of all commands.
+Refer to the native [Airflow CLI](https://airflow.apache.org/cli.html) for a list of all commands.

 **Note**: This will only work for the local dev environment.